RedisLabs/redislabs-docs/content/kubernetes/_index.md

 ---
 Title: Redis Enterprise for Kubernetes
-linkTitle: Redis Enterprise on Kubernetes
+linkTitle: Redis Enterprise for Kubernetes
 description: The Redis Enterprise operators allows you to use Redis Enterprise for Kubernetes.
 weight: 50
 alwaysopen: false